Nexmo/station/_documentation/voice/building-blocks/make-a-phone-call.md

 ---
-title: Make an outbound call
+title: Make a phone call
 navigation_weight: 1
 ---

-# Make an outbound call
+# Make a phone call

 **Content for this page has not yet been migrated.
 This is a placeholder.**